bridgecrew-perf6/arm-template-functions-deployment/zip-deploy-run-from-package/README.md

 ZipDeploy is intended for xcopy or ftp style deployment.
 By default, It unzips the artifacts and lay them out exactly to d:\home\site\wwwroot.
 You can use any tooling (such as one coming with Windows) to zip your content.

 It is recommended to set appSettings `WEBSITE_RUN_FROM_PACKAGE=1`, to allow Zip package deployed with ZipDeploy to mount as read-only virtual filesystem directly without deflating or extracting.
 The advantage is to allow atomic and reliable deployment (no more files being locked).
+The appSetting `WEBSITE_RUN_FROM_PACKAGE=1` is not supported with Linux Consumption plan.

 If you have an existing Function App with appSettings `WEBSITE_RUN_FROM_PACKAGE=1` and want to perform deployment with ZipDeploy extension, then here is the template: